sonocotta/loud-esp/README.md

 ## Where to buy

-Crowd-supply campaign is being prepared
+Crowd-supply campaign is being prepared at the moment